dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 Back when twitter was still called twitter I found myself getting into many an argument.
-Not because I wanted to, but because—at least back in those days—the algorithm encouraged it.
+Not because I wanted to, but because—at least back in those days—the [the algorithm encouraged it][algorithm].
 A constant back-and-forth between two stubborn people is off-the-charts on all engagement metrics, so naturally it's what people want to see and do online, right?
 Anyway, I promised myself that I would never get into a twitter argument ever again, and resorted to shitposting instead.
 Bliss.